ibm-cloud-docs/vmwaresolutions/cr/cr_ordering-services.md

 ## Procedure to order services for Cyber Recovery instances
 {: #cr_addingservices-procedure}

 For Cyber Recovery instances, a recommended service is Caveonix RiskForesight, which manages cyberrisk and compliance risk.
-You can have many other options, such as Zerto, Entrust CloudControl, and Red Hat OpenShift for VMware Solutions.
+You have other service options, such as Zerto or Red Hat OpenShift for VMware.

 For more information, see [Available services for Cyber Recovery instances](/docs/vmwaresolutions?topic=vmwaresolutions-cr_addingservices#cr_addingservices-available-services).